Reconstructing Historical Climate Fields With Deep Learning: Discussion

 The global time series reconstructed by LaMa shows slightly lower GMT until the year 1880~AD.
 With LaMa we find a GMT of $1.09^\circ$C above pre-industrial level (1850-1900) for the period 2010-2020, while the best estimate based on the masked HadCRUT4 data set gives a warming level of $1.00^\circ$C for the same period.
-This is mostly due to a colder southern hemisphere, especially in the Antarctic region, reconstructed by LaMa.
+This is mostly due to a colder Southern Hemisphere reconstructed by LaMa, especially in the Antarctic region.
 Due to the sparse observations at the poles, it is difficult to validate the plausibility of the reconstructed temperatures in these areas.
-While the colder Antarctica reconstructed by LaMa is a priori not implausible, we attribute a possible underestimation of Antarctic temperatures to two reasons.
-Firstly, the variability of the surface temperature in Antarctica across the CMIP5 ensemble is large \citep{tang_assessment_2018}.
+While the colder Antarctica reconstructed by LaMa is a priori not implausible, LaMa shows worse performance in larger parts of Antarctica than PConv and kriging (Fig.~\ref{fig:Fig_3}D,F).
+Additionally, the evaluation on the HadCRUT5 month shows that LaMa underestimates the GMT in the first 300 to 400 masks, suggesting that our approach generally underestimates the GMT in the beginning of the reconstruction.
+We attribute a possible underestimation of Antarctic temperatures to two reasons.
+Firstly, the variability of the surface temperature in Antarctica across the CMIP5 ensemble is large \cite{tang_assessment_2018}.
 For a similar global surface temperature distribution, the temperatures in Antarctica might differ vastly between the single ensemble members.
-This makes it hard for the machine learning model to learn useful spatial connections that lead to reasonable Antarctic temperature predictions.
+This makes it hard for the ML model to learn useful spatial connections that lead to reasonable Antarctic temperature predictions.
 Secondly, the inpainting problem turns into an outpainting problem for the polar regions, which is inherently harder.
 There are almost no known measurements for any time step in close proximity to Antarctica.
 While LaMa is able to extrapolate the polar regions reasonably well, the performance is worse than in the non-polar regions (Fig.~\ref{fig:Fig_3}).
 However, the left and right edges of the images, corresponding to the prime meridian, do not necessarily show a higher RMSE than other regions (Fig.~\ref{fig:Fig_3}), which suggests that this is not the main reason.